theronhitchman/iblsigmaa/web/about.md

 Joint Mathematics Meetings.

 Chair
-: Brian Katz, Augustana College.
+: <a href="https://www.augustana.edu/academics/faculty-directory/brian-p-katz" target="_new">Brian Katz</a>, Augustana College.
 Term complete in January 2018.

 Chair-Elect
-: Victor Piercey, Ferris State University.
+: <a href="https://www.ferris.edu/arts-sciences/departments/mathematics/mathematics-faculty-staff/victor-piercey.htm" target="_new">Victor Piercey</a>, Ferris State University.
 Term complete in January 2018.

 Secretary/Treasurer
-: Alison Marr, Southwestern University.
+: <a href="http://people.southwestern.edu/~marra/" target="_new">Alison Marr</a>, Southwestern University.
 Term complete in January 2018.

 Program Coordinator
-: Eric Kahn, Bloomsburg University.
+: <a href="http://facstaff.bloomu.edu/ekahn/" target="_new">Eric Kahn</a>, Bloomsburg University.
 Term complete in January 2019.

 Past-Chair
-: Theron Hitchman, University of Northern Iowa.
+: <a href="https://sites.uni.edu/theron/" target="_new">Theron Hitchman</a>, University of Northern Iowa.
 Term complete in January 2018.

-Communications Officer (appointed by Brian Katz in Feb 2017) : Xiao Xiao, Utica College.
+Communications Officer (appointed by Brian Katz in Feb 2017) : <a href="http://www.utica.edu/faculty_staff/xixiao/" target="_new">Xiao Xiao</a>, Utica College.
 Term complete in January 2019.

-Coordinator for Outreach and Advocacy (appointed by Brian Katz in March 2017) : Candice Price, University of San Diego.
+Coordinator for Outreach and Advocacy (appointed by Brian Katz in March 2017) : <a href="http://www.candicerprice.com" target="_new">Candice Price</a>, University of San Diego.
 Term complete in January 2019.

 ## Old Friends